 Remove the stinging ants.
 Because worker ants use their jaws (mandibles) to gain leverage to sting, they are fixed tightly to the skin or clothing.
 Merely jumping into water or running water across ants from a spigot will not remove them.
 The best method is to rub them off briskly by hand or using a cloth.

 For minor stinging incidents.
 With the only symptoms being pain and the development of pustules, stings can be treated with over-the-counter products that relieve pain and prevent infection.
 For more information, consult your pharmacist or physician.

 For severe stinging incidents.
 If a sting causes severe chest pain, nausea, severe sweating, loss of breath, serious swelling, or slurred speech, the person should be taken to an emergency medical facility immediately.

-Source: Fact Sheet 041, Welcome to Texas!
+Source: Fire Ant Project Fact Sheet, Welcome to Texas!
 Avoiding the Sting of Fire Ants

-Fact Sheet 022, Diagnosing and Treating Animals for Red Imported Fire Ant Injury
+Fire Ant Project Fact Sheet, Diagnosing and Treating Animals for Red Imported Fire Ant Injury